VoxeLibre/VoxeLibre/mods/PLAYER/playerphysics/README.md

 Version: 1.0.0

-This mod simplifies the setting of player physics (speed, jumping height, gravity).
+This mod simplifies the modification of player physics (speed, jumping height, gravity).

 The problem with `set_physics_override` is that is sets a raw value.
 As soon as two independent mods want to mess with player physics, this is a problem.